nhayward/revpit/user/pages/08.faq/default.md

 </div>

-##### Q: What materials will the Tessera Editorial mentees have access to?
+##### Q: What materials will the mentees have access to?

 <div markdown="1">

-**A:** In 2020 and 2021, we paired with **Tessera Editorial** to bring mentees from that program on to \#RevPit to shadow our editors and gain experience with evaluating submissions and going through a slush pile.
-While we aren’t pairing with them for the 2024 Annual Contest, we plan on doing so again.
-We do continually pair with them for our 10Queries mini events.
-In their own words, "Tessera Editorial was founded on the idea that publishing can and should be an accessible industry to all people.
-Through myriad diverse voices in the profession, we hope to open the world of books to as many readers as possible."
-Learn more about them on the [Tessera Editorial website](https://www.tesseraeditorial.com?target=_blank)!
+**A:** In 2020 and 2021, we paired with Tessera Editorial to bring mentees from that program on to #RevPit to shadow our editors and gain experience with evaluating submissions and going through a slush pile.
+While we aren’t pairing with them currently, we continue to offer a small mentoring program focused on newer editors from diverse backgrounds to advance our goal that publishing be an accessible industry to all people.
+Mentees are subject to the same confidentiality provisions as our editors and must follow the RevPit Code of Conduct and shadow specific editors with access to their submissions to gain editing skills.

 </div>